uli28/ng-dev/Labs/L1-Fundamentals/readme.md

 ![food-list](_images/food-list.png)

-Use the following nested components:
+Use the following nested components the you create using the [Angular CLI](https://angular.io/cli/generate#component-command):

 - food/food-container -> container
 - food/food-list -> nested in container